muammar/muammar.github.io/content/authors/admin/_index.md

 His first work in the pharmaceutical field started at Bristol-Myers Squibb, where he applied machine learning to the prediction of physicochemical properties to different assays of interest, systematically studying a plethora of algorithms.
 He also introduced and championed the addition of uncertain quantification as a good practice in predictive models used for decision-making in the company and multi-task learning to build more robust methods.

 He has published more than ten papers, given presentations at international conferences, and developed the ML4Chem machine-learning package, a module for the MOLPRO quantum-chemistry package, and the atomistic machine-learning package (Amp).
-Additionally, he has participated in the free software community and is a Debian Linux developer.
+Additionally, he has participated in the free software community and was a Debian Linux developer.
 {style="text-align: justify;"}